OROdocs

 Ground truth rategtMeasures whether the agent's output matches the known correct answer.
 Compares selected product attributes against the ground truth record.

 Field matchingproduct, shop, budgetTask-specific field scores.
 For product tasks, compares individual product fields.
-For shop tasks, evaluates shopping cart composition.
-Budget checks enforce price constraints.
+For shop tasks, checks that all products come from the same shop.
+Budget checks enforce price constraints after applying discounts.

 Score Aggregation